Elm Street station

 Elm Street station is a SEPTA Regional Rail station in Norristown, Pennsylvania.
 Located at Elm and Markley Streets, it is the last stop on the Norristown section of the Manayunk/Norristown Line.
+It is one of three stations in Norristown, the other two being Main Street and DeKalb Street.
 It includes a 219-space parking lot.
 In FY 2013, Elm Street station had a weekday average of 300 boardings and 257 alightings.
 The freight-only Stony Creek Branch passes the station to the west.